-These inspiring words came from Miguel Nogales, Founder at Generation Investment Management, when he participated in the panel "Investing in a Better World" (Oct 2021).
-During the chat with Beatriz Gonzalez, Founder and Managing partner, Seaya Ventures, he claimed that if companies in Spain can make "green hydrogen with a good renewable resource, then that can be exported to the rest of Europe".
+These words came from Miguel Nogales, Founder at Generation Investment Management, when he participated in the panel "Investing in a Better World" (Oct 2021).
+During the chat, he claimed that if companies in Spain can make "green hydrogen with a good renewable resource, then that can be exported to the rest of Europe".

 There are caveats though.
-Nogales did point out that it is both a difficult and capital-intensive endeavor.
+Nogales did point out that it is both a difficult and capital-intensive endeavour.
 It is well known that green hydrogen needs more innovation to bring down costs much further.

 Along with Germany and Denmark, Spain was one of the founding countries of the International Renewable Energy Agency (IRENA) and has been an active part of the agency since its creation in 2009.
 According to IRENA, at present, roughly 95% of worldwide hydrogen production comes from fossil fuels.

-Clearly, there is a huge opportunity here if Spain can guarantee enough supply of renewable resources and is prepared - with support from the EU - to make necessary capital investments in finding cost-efficient solutions for the storage and delivery of large amounts of renewable hydrogen.
+Clearly, there is a huge opportunity for renewable/green hydrogen from Spain here, if the country can guarantee enough supply of renewable resources and is prepared - with support from the EU - to make necessary capital investments in finding cost-efficient solutions for the storage and delivery of large amounts of renewable hydrogen.

 But yes... a lot of money needs to move to make it happen.
 Ahead of COP26, IEA, The International Energy Agency, issued their World Energy Investment report 2021, saying that:

-"Clean energy investment would need to double in the 2020s to maintain temperatures well below a 2°C rise and more than triple in order to keep the door open for a 1.5°C stabilization."
+"Clean energy investment would need to double in the 2020s to maintain temperatures well below a 2°C rise and more than triple in order to keep the door open for a 1.5°C stabilisation."

 You can find the exact numbers of the billions of Euros needed in the linked report from IEA.
 However, together with the reallocation of massive funds, I think that Europe, as a continent, also needs one nation to step up and commit to leading this change.
 Will that be Spain?